civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(5)** If the expert finds that, on the day on which the hearing begins, one or more working interest owners who own 65% or more of the working interests and one or more royalty owners who own 65% or more of the royalty interests in the unit area have consented to the proposed amendment, the expert may end the hearing and request that the Regulator amend the unitization order in accordance with the amendment.
 If the expert makes such a request, the expert shall also request that the appropriate authority amend its equivalent order in the same way.

-  **(6)** In respect of any transboundary pool extending into the jurisdiction of a foreign government, the interested persons referred to in subsection (3) are representatives of each country in question and, on the conclusion of the hearing, the expert shall request that the interested persons ensure that the Regulatory and the appropriate authority take the measures referred to in subsections (4) and (5).
+  **(6)** In respect of any transboundary pool extending into the jurisdiction of a foreign government, the interested persons referred to in subsection (3) are representatives of each country in question and, on the conclusion of the hearing, the expert shall request that the interested persons ensure that the **Regulator** and the appropriate authority take the measures referred to in subsections (4) and (5).

 ### Section 183.14